mode19/humanreadable/docs/_posts/2017-11-14-manage-newsfeeds-with-newsbeuter-and-digitalocean.md

 To perform the steps in this guide, you will need the following:

-* Basic Unix knowledge, copying files, running commands etc.
+* Comfortable using a Unix command line
-* A Ubuntu server install such as one from Digital Ocean because they have great tutorials such as <a href="https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04">How to setup a Ubuntu server</a>
+* A Ubuntu server install such as one from DigitalOcean because they have great tutorials such as <a href="https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04">How to setup a Ubuntu server</a>

 ### Step 1: Installing Newsbeuter
 Lets begin!
 At the <a href="https://newsbeuter.org/doc/newsbeuter.html#_installation">Newsbeuter website</a> you will find detailed instructions for installing and configuring the software.
 Luckily, Ubuntu rocks, and often has a package ready for us to use, so the easiest way to get started is often to log into your server and search the package manager for Newsbeuter by entering the following commmand: